 Log Message Type Description Action Logs actions that are received by the connector, and related messages.
 Application Logs application-related occurrences, such as when the connector starts.
 Collect Messages related to the Collect fetch action.
+Delete Messages related to the Delete fetch action.
 Synchronize Messages related to the Synchronize fetch action.
 View Messages related to the View action.